 If you have a multi-region DVD player, do yourself a favor and watch La Révolution Française (1989) with Jane Seymour: When Louis XVI summoned the Etats-Generaux he unleashes a revolution that would change his country and cost his life.
 This is the story of one of the crucial points in the history of France, and Europe, divided into two parts.
 AVAILABLE on DVD

-You have several options: the 2012 musical adaptation of “Les Mis,” starring Hugh Jackman, Russell Crowe, Anne Hathaway and Amanda Seyfried, received eight Academy Award nominations including Best Picture, Best Actor for Jackman, and won three, including Best Supporting Actress for Hathaway.
+You have several options: the 2019 mini-series shown on PBS Masterpiece starring Dominic West, David Oyelowo, and Lily Collins is a must-watch.
+The 2012 musical adaptation of “Les Mis,” starring Hugh Jackman, Russell Crowe, Anne Hathaway and Amanda Seyfried, received eight Academy Award nominations including Best Picture, Best Actor for Jackman, and won three, including Best Supporting Actress for Hathaway.
 Watch the TRAILER or start STREAMING.

 A 2000 TV miniseries version stars Gérard Depardieu and John Malkovich.
 Earlier adaptations include a 1998 film, starring Liam Neeson and Geoffrey Rush, a 1995 movie by Claude Lelouch, starring Jean-Paul Belmondo, and a 1980 musical, by Alain Boublil and Claude-Michel Schönberg.
 For many, the 1978 Les Mis with Richard Jordan, Anthony Perkins and Cyril Cusack is the preferred telling of the story.